ddusek/everyday_sheets/README.md

 # everyday_data
-Gets data from some APIs and save them into google sheets.
+Telegram bot to get data from some APIs, save them into google sheets and send url of the sheets to the user.
 ## setup
 File variables.py is needed to be created, where should be saved your api keys to run this script.
 You can copy example file variables_example.py, add api keys and change stuff as you want.